 Patterson Performing Arts Center

+Built on the site of an earlier Patterson Theatre(1910-1929).
 The 1,200-seat Patterson Theater is one of Balitmore’s last remaining historic movie houses.
-Opened in 1930, the John Zink-designed theater was nearly destroyed by fire in 1958, but was saved and continued to show movies for several decades before it closed.
+Opened on September 26, 1930, the John Zink-designed theater was built for the Durkee chain.
+It was nearly destroyed by fire in November 1958, but was saved and continued to show movies until it closed in late-1995.
+It was the last movie theatre to be operated by the Durkee circuit.

 The renovation/restoration was completed in 2003, and the Patterson Performing Arts Center is now open.

-The building now houses the auditorium, a 2,000-square-foot gallery, studios, classrooms, meeting halls, and a cafe.
+The building now houses the 200-seat auditorium, a 2,000-square-foot gallery, studios, classrooms, meeting halls, and a cafe.

 Contributed by Cinema Treasures